 Heating appliances are essential for any industrial process.
 Even before the Industrial Revolution, various types of heating systems were used for the production of goods and in several other processes.
 However, if we look back at the major transformations in the structuring and capacities of industrial heating applications, we find that most of the changes occurred after the 1970s and 80s.
 Electric heaters have replaced their traditional coal-powered counterparts, lowering our overall dependency on wood and coal.
 This shift has no doubt slowed down the spread of pollution caused by industrial processes.

-Industries are rapidly deploying induction-heating systems in their processes, thanks to a host of benefits offered by these advanced systems.
-We will be talking about the advantages delivered by these appliances in the later sections of the post, but before that let us understand the features of modern-day induction systems.
+- Industries are rapidly employing induction-heating systems in their processes thanks to a host of benefits offered by these advanced systems.
+We will be discussing the advantages delivered by these appliances in later sections, but before that, let us understand the features of modern-day induction systems.

-Induction heating made its entry into industries in the 1980s.
-However, it was within the last decade that induction heating rose to fame, because of its intelligent control system and promise to help industries save thousands of dollars every month.
+- Induction heating made its entry into industries in the 1980s.
+However, it was within the last decade that induction heating rose to fame.
+Its rise in popularity was due to its intelligent control system and promise to help industries save thousands of dollars every month.

-Most of today’s induction heaters employ Eddy Current and electricity conducting metal to generate the energy required to power industrial processes.
-With the help of a metal piece and automatic control panel, the devices provide even heating and helps save big on energy consumption.
+- Most of today’s induction heaters employ Eddy Current and electricity conducting metal to generate the energy required to power industrial processes.
+With the help of a metal piece and automatic control panel, the devices provide even heating and help save big on energy consumption.

-Apart from these features, electric heating devices can be designed and ordered as per your needs.
-They are handy and mobile, and they will not show any limitation because of their size.
-You can get your induction heater designed in even in small size without compromising strength and heating output.
+- Apart from these features, electric heating devices can be designed and ordered according to your needs.
+They are handy and mobile, and they will not show any limitations because of their size.
+You can get your induction heater designed in small sizes without compromising strength and heating output.

 To ensure that your industrial heating appliances are working efficiently and cost-effectively, two things are mandatory: proper installation and proper maintenance.
 Regular maintenance ensures that your heater is performing efficiently but also lowers the risk of frequent repairs and replacements that affect your overall expenses.

-Whether you install an electric heater or any other type such as band heater, strip heater, or pipe heater, the following tips will help you perform effective and initial maintenance for your machine.
+Whether you install an electric heater or another other type, such as a band heater, strip heater, or pipe heater, the following tips will help you perform effective maintenance on your machine.
 These tips may also be followed for the maintenance of home heaters.

-You cannot clean your electric heater while it is turned on.
+- You cannot clean your electric heater while it is turned on.
 Switching the heater off is the first step in the maintenance process.
-Use a voltmeter to make sure that there is not electricity flowing to the device and the heater has been switched off completely.
+Use a voltmeter to make sure there is no electricity flowing to the device and the heater has been switched off completely.

-Use a vacuum cleaner to blow out the debris from the heating appliance.
+- Use a vacuum cleaner to blow out the debris from the heating appliance.
 If you do not have a vacuuming device, you can use a hair dryer to remove dirt from the corners and sides of the heater.
-Experts suggest that you should never use canned air to remove debris, reasoning that this process could increase the production of potentially inflammable elements.
-Another safety tip from http://energy.gov: make sure that the fans of the heater do not move while you blowout debris from the heater.
+Experts say you should never use canned air to remove debris, reasoning that this process could increase the production of potentially inflammable elements.
+Another safety tip from energy.gov: make sure the fans of the heater do not move while you blow out debris from the heater.

-Now, turn on the power supply, and allow the thermostat to run for a few minutes before turning on the.
+- Now, turn on the power supply, and allow the thermostat to run for a few minutes before turning it on.
 Observe if there are any changes in the noise or heating.
-If you notice a change, it would be ideal to speak to an electric heater repair service.
+If you notice a change, you should speak to an electric heater repair service.